-We intend to apply to have our shares of common stock listed on the NYSE under the symbol "LPI."
+Our shares of common stock have been approved for listing on the NYSE under the symbol "LPI."

 Shares eligible for future sale

 Prior to this offering, there has been no public market for our common stock.
 Future sales of our common stock in the public market, or the availability of such shares for sale in the public market, could adversely affect market prices prevailing from time to time.
 As described below, only a limited number of shares will be available for sale shortly after this offering due to contractual and legal restrictions on resale.
 Nevertheless, sales of a substantial number of shares of our common stock in the public market after such restrictions lapse, or the perception that those sales may occur, could adversely affect the prevailing market price at such time and our ability to raise equity-related capital at a time and price we deem appropriate.